deveyNull/TenetsOfCyber/README.md

         3. Every other country in the world would benefit from this status quo

 1. Threat Actors
-    1. The only reason specific threat groups exist is because they are lazy and don&#39;t change TTPs.
+    1. The only reason specific threat groups exist is because they are lazy (read:resource constrained) and don&#39;t change TTPs.
         1. Just because identical TTPs are used doesn&#39;t mean it is the same threat group.
             1. It probably is, but in no way is that good enough for attribution
         2. Offensive TTPs are approaching the point where they will be universal